pipemg/rstudio-microarrays/README.md

-# RStudio in a Docker Container
+# RStudio-Microarrays in a Docker Container

 ## What is this?
 This project is an example of the use of dockers with the r program lenguage,